idrinth-thalui/core/interactions/IdrinthFollowerSceneVilkas.md

 I: And where lies your honour in this?

 V: There are always good reasons to fight.
 Look at the esteemed company before you.
 A bunch of happy pups.
-Lots of mead.
+Lots of mead drunk.
 No going into a fight on an empty stomach.
+Wounds to tend.
+And the Civil War takes a toll on all of Skyrim's citizens.
 Gold saves most problems.

+I: So you're saying...

+V: Many children lost their parents.
+Many farms deserted.
+We Companions vowed to protect Skyrim and her people.

 I: I see.
 Being Master at Arms holds more responsibility than I thought.

 V: Yes.
 So try to show some respect.

+I: Honour to you. (bows)